Your Guide to Brand Accessibility in the Digital Space

 - Multimedia without alternatives, such as audio descriptions, transcriptions, and captions.

-It’s a legal requirement
+Not to mention – it’s a legal requirement

 It’s not just a suggestion – it’s a legal requirement for public and private sector organisations.
 Different countries have different laws, but many – including the UK – base their legislation on the international holy grail for web accessibility, the Web Content Accessibility Guidelines (WCAG).